Domains of commutative C*-subalgebras: Meet-continuity

 In total we see that $R \vee \bigcap S_n = R \vee \Delta = R$.
 But we now prove that $R \vee S_n = [0,1]^2$ for any $n$, so $\bigcap R \vee S_n = [0,1]^2$, and hence $R \vee \bigcap S_n \neq \bigcap R \vee S_n$.
 By induction it suffices to show $R \vee S_1 = [0,1]^2$ and $S_n \subseteq R \vee S_{n+1}$.
 For the latter it suffices to show $(a_\sigma,d_\sigma) \in R \vee S_{n+1}$ for $\sigma \in \{0,1\}^n$, which follows from transitivity:

 Similarly $R \vee S_1 = [0,1]^2$. \end{proof}

-\begin{thm} A C*-algebra $A$ is scattered if and only if $\CC(A)$ is meet-continuous. \end{thm} \begin{proof} If $A$ is not scattered, there is an element of $\CC(A)$ that is $*$-isomorphic to $C([0,1])$ by Theorem~\ref{thm:Kusuda}.
+\begin{theorem} A C*-algebra $A$ is scattered if and only if $\CC(A)$ is meet-continuous. \end{theorem} \begin{proof} If $A$ is not scattered, there is an element of $\CC(A)$ that is $*$-isomorphic to $C([0,1])$ by Theorem~\ref{thm:Kusuda}.
 Therefore we may assume without loss of generality that $A=C([0,1])$.
 But it now follows from Lemma~\ref{lem:equivalencerelations} and Proposition~\ref{prop:equivalencerelations} that $\CC(A)$ is not meet-continuous.

 If $A$ is scattered, then $\CC(A)$ is continuous by Theorem~\ref{thm:continuous}.
 But $\CC(A)$ is also a complete semilattice, because the intersection $\bigcap C_i$ of a family of commutative C*-subalgebras $C_i$ of $A$ is again a commutative C*-subalgebra.
-And continuous dcpos that are also semilattices are meet-continuous~\cite[I-1.8]{gierzetal:domains}. \end{proof}
+And continuous dcpos that are also semilattices are meet-continuous~\cite[Proposition I-1.8]{gierzetal:domains}. \end{proof}